ddsky/api-league-clients/csharp/docs/HumorApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="randommeme"></a>
+<a id="randommemeapi"></a>
-# **RandomMeme**
+# **RandomMemeAPI**
-> RandomMeme200Response RandomMeme (string? keywords = null, bool? keywordsInImage = null, string? mediaType = null, double? minRating = null, int? maxAgeDays = null)
+> RandomMemeAPI200Response RandomMemeAPI (string? keywords = null, bool? keywordsInImage = null, string? mediaType = null, double? minRating = null, int? maxAgeDays = null)

-Random Meme
+Random Meme API

-Get a random meme out of over 200,000+ memes.
+Get a random meme out of over 300,000+ memes.
 To get the latest memes, you can use the max-age-days parameter.

 ### Example
 ```csharp